leanprover/theorem_proving_in_lean4/tactics.rst

         exact ⟨hpr.left, or.inr hpr.right⟩
     end

 Here, we have introduced a new ``begin..end`` block whenever a tactic leaves more than one subgoal.
-You can check (using ``C-c C-g`` in Emacs mode, for example) that at every line in this proof, there is only one goal visible.
+You can check that at every line in this proof, there is only one goal visible.
 Notice that you still need to use a comma after a ``begin...end`` block when there are remaining goals to be discharged.

 Within a ``begin...end`` block, you can abbreviate nested occurrences of ``begin`` and ``end`` with curly braces: